-The opinions expressed are those of the Fund’s managers and are not meant as investment advice or to predict or project the future performance of any investment product.
-The opinions are current through Dec.
-31, 2017, are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
+The opinions expressed are those of the Fund’s managers for Class I shares and are not meant as investment advice or to predict or project the future performance of any investment product.
+The opinions are current through March 31, 2021, are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
 This commentary is being provided as a general source of information and is not intended as a recommendation to purchase, sell, or hold any specific security or to engage in any investment strategy.
 Investment decisions should always be made based on an investor’s specific objectives, financial needs, risk tolerance and time horizon.
 Past performance is not a guarantee of future results.

 Risk factors: The value of the Fund’s shares will change, and you could lose money on your investment.
 Because the Fund invests more than 25% of its total assets in the science and technology industry, the Fund’s performance may be more susceptible to a single economic, regulatory or technological occurrence than a fund that does not concentrate its investments in this industry.
 Securities of companies within specific industries or sectors of the economy may periodically perform differently than the overall market.
 In addition, the Fund’s performance may be more volatile than an investment in a portfolio of broad market securities and may underperform the market as a whole, due to the relatively limited number of issuers of science and technology related securities.
 Investment risks associated with investing in science and technology securities, in addition to other risks, include: operating in rapidly changing fields, abrupt or erratic market movements, limited product lines, markets or financial resources, management that is dependent on a limited number of people, short product cycles, aggressive pricing of products and services, new market entrants and obsolescence of existing technology.
 These and other risks are more fully described in the fund's prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.